 Speaking of those dreaded deep cleans, wherein you take the stroller apart and scrub everything, they should generally be performed at least twice a year.
-This number goes up if you are frequently venturing to explore places where your stroller can pick up any elements, like sand or salt, that will have a corrosive effect.
+This number goes up if you’re frequently venturing to explore places where your stroller picks up elements like sand or salt, which will have a corrosive effect.

 Clean your stroller in 6 easy steps

-The good news is that even though your pram suddenly looks like a ten-foot-tall, very complex machine, cleaning your stroller is quite simple as long as you take it step-by-step and stay a little organized.
-Let’s dive in!
+The good news is that even though your pram suddenly looks like a ten-foot-tall, very complex machine, cleaning your stroller is quite simple as long as you take it step-by-step and stay a little organized, so let’s dive in!

 #1 Check manufacturer’s instructions

 It’s essential to whip out that ol’ instruction manual before you begin any deep clean.
-It is here that you will find out whether or not any included fabric needs to be handwashed, if your accessories are dishwasher safe, and which products are and are not recommended for use.
+It’s here that you’ll find out whether or not any included fabric needs to be hand washed, if your accessories are dishwasher safe, and which products are and aren’t recommended for use.

-You will also find instructions on how to safely disassemble and reassemble the wheels and frame, as well as tips on how to perform any needed maintenance that will keep your stroller rolling smoothly.
+You’ll also find instructions on how to safely disassemble and reassemble the wheels and frame, as well as tips on how to perform any required maintenance that will keep your stroller rolling smoothly.

-If you do not familiarize yourself with the manufacturer’s instructions, you run the risk of voiding your warranty should any damage occur during or after the stroller scrub-down.
+If you don’t familiarize yourself with the manufacturer’s instructions, you run the risk of voiding your warranty should any damage occur during or after your stroller scrub-down.